Avtex19/mysql-student-room-analysis/README.md

 └── README.md               # This file
 ```

+### Clean Code Principles

+#### One Class Per File
+- Each file contains exactly one class
+- Clear separation of concerns
+- Easy to locate and maintain specific functionality

+#### Logical Directory Organization
+- **connections/**: Database connection abstractions and implementations
+- **protocols/**: Service interfaces and contracts
+- **repositories/**: Data access layer implementations
+- **queries/**: Business logic query services
+- **reports/**: Output formatting and presentation
+- **database/**: Database schema and management
+- **optimization/**: Performance optimization utilities
+- **preview/**: Database preview and inspection tools

+#### Direct Imports
+- No unnecessary wrapper files
+- Direct imports from source modules
+- Clear dependency relationships

 ### SOLID Principles Implementation

 #### Single Responsibility Principle (SRP)
+- Each class has a single, well-defined responsibility
-- `DataLoader`: Only responsible for loading data
+- `DatabaseConnection`: Only handles database connections
-- `DatabaseManager`: Only responsible for database operations
+- `MySQLRoomRepository`: Only handles room data operations
-- `QueryService`: Only responsible for executing queries
+- `StudentRoomQueryService`: Only handles student-room queries
-- `ReportGenerator`: Only responsible for formatting reports
+- `ConsoleReportGenerator`: Only handles console output formatting

 #### Open/Closed Principle (OCP)
 - Abstract base classes allow extension without modification
-- New data sources can be added by implementing `DataLoader`
+- New database connections can be added by implementing `DatabaseConnection`
 - New report formats can be added by implementing `ReportGenerator`
+- New repositories can be added by implementing `RoomRepository`/`StudentRepository`

 #### Liskov Substitution Principle (LSP)
 - Concrete implementations can be substituted for abstract classes
 - `MySQLConnection` can be substituted for `DatabaseConnection`
 - `ConsoleReportGenerator` can be substituted for `ReportGenerator`
+- `MySQLRoomRepository` can be substituted for `RoomRepository`

 #### Interface Segregation Principle (ISP)
 - Clients depend only on the interfaces they use
 - `QueryService` only depends on `DatabaseConnection.fetch_all()`
 - `ReportGenerator` only depends on data formatting methods
+- `Repository` interfaces are specific to their domain

 #### Dependency Inversion Principle (DIP)
 - High-level modules don't depend on low-level modules
 - `StudentRoomAnalyzer` depends on abstractions, not concrete implementations
 - Dependencies are injected through constructors
+- All dependencies flow toward abstractions

 ## 🗄️ Database Schema